fcoba/UFO_proj_2/README.md

 Dataset: http://www.nuforc.org/index.html

 Hypothesis questions:
-* How different have UFO shapes been over time?
+* How do the ufo shapes compare between 1960s vs 2000s?
+Does a certain shape last longer in 1960s vs now?
 * How different are the durations between shapes?
-* How different are the durations between states?
+* What are the two top states with the most sightings?
+How do they compare?
 * What is the difference between the population and number of sightings?
 * Is there a difference between the number of sightings in different areas?